rothos/protocol_1/index.md

 Ask, what does it say that I’m having this experience right here, right now?
 Ask, what does all this (sense/content/everything) say about everything else?

+##### Let a bodypart come to you

+Thus, e.g., let your feet come to you; let your legs come to you, and so on.

 #### Main practice(s)